My Earliest Memories With Dyslexia

 Finally, the day came when my new first-grade teacher asked me what one plus one equals.
 This time, I was ready and told her what she wanted to hear.
 I said two.

-The Public Education System
+Looking Back – The Public Education System

 Looking back to the mid-1960s, public school educators were oblivious to reading disabilities.
 Say nothing of what we now know about neural diversity.

-The school’s response to so-called “slow learners” was to divide the students into three categories: slow kids (stupid), average kids (mostly everyone else), and gifted kids (the holy ones).
+But back then, the school’s response to so-called “slow learners” was to divide the students into three categories: slow kids (stupid), average kids (mostly everyone else), and gifted kids (the holy ones).

-And so began my journey with Dyslexia.
-A life full of strange struggles and still stranger turning points.
+And so began my journey with Dyslexia—a life full of strange struggles and still stranger turning points.

 With each passing year, I understood my world from new and different perspectives.
 I remember one such perspective having made a major impact on me.
 It was my first time seeing a picture of our planet from deep space.

 Edgar Mitchel was one of the few human beings that traveled to the moon and back.
-On his return trip, Mitchell describes what it was like to see our planet without artificial boundaries.
-Seeing the Earth in its glorious totality.
+On his return trip, Mitchell describes what it was like to see our planet without artificial boundaries—seeing the Earth in its glorious totality.
 Mitchel described the experience as if he was witnessing his home for the very first time.

 The experience of finally seeing the whole from its parts is what we feel when working on a jigsaw puzzle when that one almost magical piece clicks into place and suddenly reveals the whole image – the moment of manifestation.